MinhasKamal/AIBeginnerCode/Coding a Neural Network from Scratch for Absolute Beginners.md

     return storm
 ```

-Grander the magic sillier  the secret!!
+Grander the magic, sillier the secret!!
 The neuron simply puts weights on each input depending on the input's effect on the output.
 Then, it accumulates all the weighted inputs.
 If the sum is greater than 1 then we shall output 1, else 0.

 ![1_rLhemTn48RMeJXXfIH3nNQ](https://github.com/MinhasKamal/AIBeginnerCode/assets/5456665/c47f6c66-38bd-47d2-b522-1149018daf1d)